OSC/ood_appkit/README.md

 Note that you must include `ood-appkit` as a class in the `nav` tag.
 The breadcrumbs style will resemble the `navbar-brand` style.

+## Develop

+Generated using:

+    rails plugin new ood_appkit --full --skip-bundle

 ## License